Zero Wing: Development

-The Sega Mega Drive version of Zero Wing was created by the same staff from the original arcade release, with Uemura overseeing development in-house.
+The Mega Drive version of Zero Wing was created by the same staff responsible for the arcade version, with Uemura overseeing development in-house.
 Both Uemura and Tataka have stated that working with the Mega Drive proved to be difficult due to several restrictions imposed by the hardware.
-According to both Uemura and Yuge, the poor English translation in the Mega Drive version was handled by a then-member of Toaplan in charge of export and overseas business, whose English was "really terrible".
+According to both Uemura and Yuge, the poor English translation of the Mega Drive version was handled by a member of Toaplan in charge of export and overseas business whose English was "really terrible".
 The Mega Drive port features arranged music by Noriyuki Iwadare.
 The PC Engine CD-ROM² version was outsourced by an "acquaintance" from defunct developer Orca, with Uemura handling sound.

+To expand the plot, the Mega Drive version added an introductory sequence to the game.
+This introduction does not appear in the arcade original nor in the PC Engine CD-ROM² versions; rather, a different intro takes place with a blue-windowed ZIG.
+The PC Engine CD-ROM² also added two new levels: 5th (Deeva) and 10th (Vacura).

 Release

-Zero Wing was first released in arcades on July 1, 1989 by Namco in Japan, and then by Williams Electronics for North America in April 1990.
+Zero Wing was first released in arcades in October 1989 by Namco in Japan, and then by Williams Electronics for North America in April 1990.
 In 1989, an album containing music from the title was co-published exclusively in Japan by Scitron and Pony Canyon.

-Zero Wing was first ported to the Sega Mega Drive by Toaplan and was first published in Japan on 31 May 1991 and later in Europe by Sega on July 1991.
-The game was later converted to the PC Engine CD-ROM² add-on and was published exclusively in Japan by Naxat Soft on 18 September 1992.
-The Japanese release is able to play fine on American Sega Genesis consoles.
-Like most early titles it had no region protection, nor had the European release been PAL-optimized.
-To expand the plot, the Mega Drive version added an introductory sequence to the game.
-This introduction does not appear in the arcade original nor in the PC Engine CD-ROM² versions; rather, a different intro takes place with a blue-windowed ZIG.
-The PC Engine CD-ROM² added two new levels — 5th (Deeva) and 10th (Vacura).
+Zero Wing was first ported to the Mega Drive by Toaplan and was first published in Japan on 31 May 1991 and later in Europe by Sega in July 1991.
+Despite never being released in North America, this version is playable on American Sega Genesis consoles; like most early titles, it had no region protection, nor had the European release been PAL-optimized.
+The game was later converted to the PC Engine CD-ROM² add-on and published exclusively in Japan by Naxat Soft on 18 September 1992.

 The Mega Drive port was later released in North America by independent publisher Retro-Bit in 2020.
-Zero Wing was planned to be included as part of the Toaplan Arcade 1 compilation for Evercade.
-It was released on December 15, 2022.
-On June 30, 2022, Zero Wing was re-released on the Nintendo Switch Online + Expansion Pack.
+Zero Wing was included as part of the Toaplan Arcade 1 compilation for Evercade, released in December 2022.
+Zero Wing was re-released on the Nintendo Classics service in June 2022.

-On August 18, 2022, Bitwave Games and Toaplan jointly announced that Zero Wing would be releasing onto Steam as a standalone title in 2022, and will also be available in a game bundle along with Twin Cobra, Truxton, and Out Zone.
-The Steam release will include a "range of quality-of-life enhancements, such as stunning pixel-perfect graphics, rewind, achievements, online leaderboards, sidebar indicators, and a brand new Very Easy mode".
-Following a delay, it was released on Steam and GOG.com on February 14, 2023.
+Bitwave Games and Toaplan jointly released Zero Wing on Steam and GOG.com in February 2023, both as a standalone title and as a game bundle with Twin Cobra, Truxton, and Out Zone.
+The Steam version includes several game enhancements, such as an updated graphics, rewind option, achievements, online leaderboards, sidebar indicators, and a new Very Easy mode.